 See *<*a href="http://tilastokeskus.fi/meta/kas/ulkomaalaistaus_en.html"*>* foreign background.*<*/a*>*

-In the statistics on students and qualifications of educational institution, polytechnic education and university education foreign students refer to persons registered in educational institutions on 20 September of the statistical reference year as students of education leading to a qualification or degree whose nationality is not Finnish.
+In the statistics on students and qualifications of educational institution, university of applied sciences education and university education foreign students refer to persons registered in educational institutions on 20 September of the statistical reference year as students of education leading to a qualification or degree whose nationality is not Finnish.
 In addition, students without information about nationality are counted as foreign students.
 Up to 2001, data on foreign students in university education describe the situation on 31 December and include attainers of a degree in autumn.Read the full definition of the concept

 Foreign trade in services takes place when an economic actor (e.g. a business enterprise) resident in Finland and an economic actor resident abroad conduct trade in services.
 The exports of services generate income.
 The imports of services generate an expense item.
 The distinguishing criterion of foreign trade in services is that a domestic company receives compensation from a foreign economic actor for a service provided, or pays a foreign economic actor for a service it has provided.

 Foreign-owned enterprises are enterprises where more than 50 per cent of equity or voting shares are directly or indirectly held by one foreign party.Read the full definition of the concept